joaorafaelm/pytest/HOWTORELEASE.rst

    * **minor releases**: from the latest ``features``; then merge with the latest ``master``;

-   Ensure your are in a clean work tree.
+   Ensure you are in a clean work tree.

 #.
 Generate docs, changelog, announcements and upload a package to
    your ``devpi`` staging server::